 E-Filing Forms W-2 and 1099-MISC

-Effective with the 2016 tax year, all W-2s and 1099s must be filed by January 31 of the next year.
-So, for 2017 taxes, these forms must be filed by January 31, 2018.
-The filing deadlines have been moved up in order to better monitor forms for tax fraud.
+By January 31 of the following year, these forms must be submitted to the proper federal agency: (Social Security Administration for W-2 forms and the IRS for 1099-MISC forms) The filing deadlines have been moved up in order to better monitor forms for tax fraud.
 The deadline is the same for all filings, including e-filing.

 - E-filing, according to the IRS, saves time and effort and helps ensure accuracy.